AmazingMonster/conceptrodon/README.md

   </tbody>
 </table>

-Finally, general-purpose functions that do not fit any previously mentioned namespaces are kept in `Omennivore`.
+General-purpose functions that do not fit any previously mentioned namespaces are kept in `Omennivore`.

 <table>
   <thead>